Setebos12/-Trains-Booking-System-/README.md

 - **Routes**:
   - Directed graphs representing station-to-station connections.
   - Includes precise arrival and departure data for better planning.
+- **CarriageRoutes**:
+  - Reservation involves reserving places on the edges of a graph.

 ### **Users**
 - **Account Management**: